3MAH-Team-old/smartplus/README.md

 How to install SMART+ :

-You should have downloaded a zip file called smartplus-master.zip
+You should have downloaded a zip file called smartplus-master.zip.

 1 - Unzip the file in the location where you want to use SMART+ and rename it "smartplus" (or as you wish).